Jan McLelland: Biography

 She continued her training as a registrar and senior registrar in Newcastle, becoming Clinical Director for Dermatology at Newcastle upon Tyne NHS Trust.

 At Newcastle McLelland introduced reforms to the management of waiting lists and the prioritisation of cancer patients.
 The reforms lead to a Beacon Award for Excellence.
 In recognition for her work on reforms she was invited to 10 Downing Street to meet with then Prime Minister Tony Blair.

 In 1989 McLelland and Sam Shuster filed for a patent for an allergy patch testing.
 The patent was published in 1991 and no longer in force on 27 April 1994.

 In 2010 McLelland co-developed, on behalf of the British Association of Dermatologists, quality standards for dermatology services.
 She published more than 80 academic papers.

 McLelland was married to Paul Cowie, and together they had one son.
 She was a keen amateur golfer with a handicap of 14.

-She died on 5 October 2017 of adenocarcinoma.

 Awards

 McLelland was a Fellow of the Royal College of Physicians.